Cimpress-MCP/auth0-sso-login.js/README.md

   // the logout URL, which should be accessible by a non-authenticated user, default is `window.location.href`
   logoutRedirectUri: `${window.location.origin}/#/logout`,

+  // specify an explicit connection to use, which allows bypassing the lock widget
+  explicitConnection: null,

   // hooks to get callback calls into the login/logout workflow
   hooks: {